fluttercommunity/flutter_launcher_icons/README.md

 #### 1. Setup the config file

 Add your Flutter Launcher Icons configuration to your `pubspec.yaml` or create a new config file called `flutter_launcher_icons.yaml`.
 An example is shown below.
+A more complex example [can be found in the example project](https://github.com/fluttercommunity/flutter_launcher_icons/blob/master/example/pubspec.yaml).
 ```yaml
 dev_dependencies:
   flutter_launcher_icons: "^0.7.0"